dethebera/100-days-of-web-development/README.md

 # ⚠️ Prerequisite - Version Control Systems and Git

-**Before we start we Day 1, This pathway assumes that you are aware of git i.e version control systems.
+**Before we start Day 1, This pathway assumes that you are aware of git i.e version control systems.
 So if you arent familiar with Git and how it works, let's get you started right away.**

 - [Version Control System Introduction](https://www.youtube.com/watch?v=zbKdDsNNOhg)